gaehlerm/SoftwareEngineering/README.md

 The second problem is that we don't know the meaning of these numbers.
 There is no appropriate name for this list that fully explains its contents.
 This list violates the single responsibility principle all by itself.

-And the third code based on this data structure will inevitably become brittle.
+And the third problem is that code based on this data structure will inevitably become brittle.
 It's screaming for bugs.
 You can pretty much do everything wrong, and I promise you will.

 Apparently, three values inside this list always belong together.
-In C++, we would create a struct for it; in Python, we use a data class.

 A first improvement would be to use a list of lists,

 ```py
 fruits = [[‘apple’, 1.5, 3.1], [‘banana’, 0.8, 2.1]]
 ```

 This provides some structure to the list, making it less likely that this data structure will be used incorrectly.
 This inner list is still far from optimal.
+We should use a data class instead.

 The code should be rewritten as follows: